quii/learn-go-with-tests/sync.md

 ### Dont use embedding because it's convienient

-- Think about the effect embedding has on your public API
+- Think about the effect embedding has on your public API.
-- Do you _really_ want to expose these methods and have people coupling their own code to them
+- Do you _really_ want to expose these methods and have people coupling their own code to them?
-- With respect to mutexes, this could be potentially disasterous in very unpredictable and weird ways, so dont do it.
+- With respect to mutexes, this could be potentially disastrous in very unpredictable and weird ways, imagine some nefarious code unlocking a mutex when it shouldn't be; this would cause some very strange bugs that will be hard to track down.